 This Jambalaya recipe is a shortcut version of the Creole classic that’s made in the crockpot!
 With just 5 minutes of prep, you’re going to find yourself making this delicious version of Jambalaya week after week!

 Ok, before people skewer me for calling this Jambalaya when it’s not made in the traditional way, let me explain.
 I love a good ol’ Creole Jambalaya, but sometimes I literally have 5-10 minutes to prep dinner and I need to go for quick and easy short cut versions of classic dishes.

 I love the ease of this slow cooker jambalaya recipe and it tastes amazing!
-It doesn’t exactly have the same roasted and toasted flavor of real-deal jambalaya, instead it’s more of a fresh, vibrant tasting dish.
+It doesn’t exactly have the same roasted and toasted flavor of real-deal jambalaya, instead, it’s more of a fresh, vibrant-tasting dish.
 Just give it a try.
-It’s one of my favorite quick-prep dinner!
+It’s one of my favorite quick-prep dinners!

 What is Jambalaya?